Best Ways To Relieve Stress And Anger

 Deep breathing can become a powerful tool in managing stress and anger with regular practice.

 Find a calm, cozy spot to sit or lie down to meditate.
-To help your body and mind relax, close your eyes and take a few deep breaths.
+Close your eyes and take a few deep breaths to help your body and mind relax.

 Then, concentrate on a single word or phrase, your breath, or both.
 If your thoughts stray, gently bring them back to your breathing or the chosen focus point.